Grasshopper Styles Help

 - Style: the parameter can be edited by style, so the changes will apply to all elements with that style.

 - Default: shows the default value.
 Unreferenced geometry will show up in red color.
 You will need to click on the button and pick the object in Rhino before moving forward.
+In case of a value list or a boolean toggle, a dropdown list with the corresponding options will be available.

 The list of parameters displayed can be filtered by groups, in case they are located inside groups in the Grasshopper definition.